Kanharajput/StyleReact/README.md

     const Button = styled.button`
     all style code here
-    The code which directly affects button then don't use .botton{} directly write the code And code for elements which are inside the button for them use $:hover , $:label `
+    The code which directly affects button then don't use .botton{} directly write the code And code for elements which are inside the button for them use &:hover , &:label
     ```

+    - Adding classes dynamically to the style componenet which are created using styled components
+        - &.invalid{ style code }
+            - Here & is root element or class to which we want to attach a new class
+            - <FormHandler {!isValid && 'invalid'}>  this code add invalid class when isValid is false.